TheSilvered/nest/docs/c_api/c_api-map.md

 - `[inout] map`: the map to remove the pair from
 - `[in] key`: the key of the pair
-- `[out] err`: the error

 **Return value**:

-The function returns `NULL` if an error occurred or if the key was not inside the dictionary, and the value associated to the removed key on success.
+The function returns `NULL` if the key was not inside the dictionary, and the value associated to the removed key on success.

 ---